The secret to innovation? Your workplace culture

 The Case for Culture

-One example of a company committed to—and benefitting from—a culture of equality is Mastercard.
-Its stock soared over 35 percent last year and the company is growing rapidly here and abroad as it usher in a cashless society.
-Mastercard CEO and President Ajay Banga leads with a compelling metaphor:
+One example of a company committed to—and benefiting from—a culture of equality is Mastercard.
+Its stock soared over 35 percent last year, and the company is growing rapidly here and abroad as it ushers in a cashless society.
+Mastercard President and CEO Ajay Banga leads with a compelling metaphor:

 I will create the feeling of my hand at your back, not in your face, and then you should run with it.
 When you’re on a level playing field, you can win what you’re capable of winning—and you deserve every single win that you get.”